 A brief history of the pitching machine

-While her gunpowder-powered power raised concerns about her level of security with the players, she was still able to launch throws at varying speeds to mimic realistic terrain scenarios.
-Hinton also introduced the device to the University of Minnesota where he worked as an adjunct professor until 1900.
+While her gunpowder-powered power raised concerns about her level of security with the players, she could still launch throws at varying speeds to mimic realistic terrain scenarios.
+Hinton also introduced the device to the University of Minnesota, where he worked as an adjunct professor until 1900.
 Paul Giovagnoli manufactured the spinning machine in 1952.

 Over the decades, the pitching machine has become more sophisticated and adapted to different throwing styles.
 With sophistication also came the potential to propel a baseball in many ways, including mechanized arms, using compressed air to increase speed, and spinning wheels.

 These different techniques allow players to get used to these types of terrain that they are likely to see in the game so that they are ready for almost anything.